Saturday, October 13, 2012

 The notion that "undercooked" meat is somehow unhealthy is nonsense.
 Yes, most meats must be cooked to 160 degrees or higher to guarantee the rapid destruction of bacteria, but bacteria do not exist inside intact steaks or chops.
 Bacteria exist on the outside of meat, and these bacteria are easily killed in searing.
 (Incidentally, ground beef is more risky because the interior and exterior have been commingled).

 Of course, there are other, very important factors that determine the health value of steak, even beyond how it’s cooked.
 For example, conventional meat is loaded with pesticides, hormones, antibiotics and other chemicals.
-A far better choice is natural beef; better yet, grassfed beef.
+A far better choice is all-natural beef; better yet, grassfed beef.

 As a human, I know I should not condemn a person for a simple preference.
 But I will say, as a cook, I have a very hard time not strongly disliking the person who orders a well-done steak.
 Perhaps "hate" is a strong word.
 But if you "prefer" your steak well-done you really should know: some cooks really do hate you.
 Or maybe not.
 Anthony Bourdain puts it this way in Kitchen Confidential: